-Healthcare and Hospital Security Services
+Healthcare And Hospital Security Services

-In as much as hospitals are healing institutions, they’re also public places.
+Hospitals are healing institutions, they’re also public places.
 As such, they face serious security threats like those increasingly plaguing other public environments.
 According to Gabor Kelen, emergency medicine chair at Johns Hopkins University and a director at the National Center for the Study of Preparedness and Catastrophic Events Response, ‘Hospital security is quite different from other kinds of security.”

 Since hospitals should be welcoming places, the idea of making them fortresses isn’t feasible.
 But this doesn’t mean you forego hiring solid security services.
 In any case, hospitals are vulnerable to violence and crime from visitors, patients and sometimes their own staff.
 Which is why they require security systems with proactive protocols geared towards readiness, responsiveness and accountability.

 Yet, to build or employ the most ideal security system for the hospital you’re running, you must first understand the threats themselves:

 4 Security Threats Hospital Face Today

 Battery and assault towards medical staff are arguably the most common of abuse-related violations that occur in hospitals.
 Research shows that at least 80% of all violent incidents in hospitals are as a result of medical staff interacting with patients.
 Also, these incidents are likely to be in the form of the patient hitting, beating, shoving, and/ or kicking the medical staff.

 According to a different study, violence against nurses and nursing students is pervasive in healthcare facilities.
 For instance, 59% of emergency department nurses experience verbal abuse, while 12% face physical violence- within a 12 month period.

 What’s causing all the abuse?
 Usually, the patient is a victim of a dispute, which leads to a hostile environment in the hospital.
 Or the patient is simply suffering from mental or addiction health issues.